provNickGoeben/simple_ddns_agent/README.md

 You will need an AWS Route53 domain and hosted zone if you don't already have one.
 These are around $10/year

-Create an IAM policy in AWS with the minimum necessary access:
+Create an IAM policy in AWS with the minimum necessary access to your DNS zone:
 ```
 {
     "Version": "2012-10-17",